 I heard him being described as "Machiavellian" in his style.
 Still, I thought I could win him over with hard work and attentiveness.

 During our first one on one he asked me what I got for Christmas.
 I mentioned the silly gift my sister gave me (The Pit-Tuba-an instrument that when placed in your arm pit and blew though made a bunch of very organic sounds).
 He didn't seem impressed so I asked what he got.

 He then went into a lengthy discourse about his religious convictions.
 Was he taking me into his confidence?
 Trying to give me a testimony?
 I wasn't sure.
 I listened politely and said I was agnostic.
 I also said I still thought my Pit-Tuba was pretty cool.

 Over the coming months he had lots of non specific feedback such as "be proactive" and said that "people" didn't think I had enough urgency.
-When I asked for who was giving this feedback and why they didn't come to me he said "everyone" says it and they won't say it to me because are too "afraid" to talk to me.
+When I asked for who was giving this feedback and why they didn't come to me he said "everyone" says it and they won't say it to me because are too afraid to talk to me.

-I wasn't sure where he coming from--was it because I said I was agnostic?
+I wasn't sure where his behavior was coming from--was it because I said I was agnostic?
 Was it the fact that my lesbianism put him off?
 He never referenced those things so I had no idea.
 I was working long hours and thought my relationships with my peers were in good shape.
 I tried to stay positive.
 I was sure that I was on the verge of gaining his trust and changing his opinion.